Tanzania's water and sanitation crisis

 Tanzania impact statistics

-To help us reach more people in need of safe water and sanitation in Tanzania, donate today.Donate
+To help end the water crisis in Tanzania, donate today.Donate